lukasdigi/EDA_with_R/EDA_with_R.md

 - Variances may differ; Welch’s t-test handles this Interpretation: If p-value \< 0.05, alcohol is significantly different between high and low quality groups, supporting our hypothesis.

+### Result

+- There is a statistically significant difference in alcohol content between high- and low-quality wines (p \< 2.2e-16).
+On average, high-quality wines have an alcohol content of 11.43%, compared to 10.26% in low-quality wines — a mean difference of ~1.17%, with a 95% confidence interval of \[1.10%, 1.24%\].
+These findings support the hypothesis that higher alcohol content is associated with better wine quality.

 # ——————————————————————————